AlainNgauthier/rebecca-food/README.md

 ## Rebecca Food Project

-Rebecca Food is a personal project built with ReactJs.
+Rebecca Food is a personal project built with the JS library ReactJs.
 React Hooks, Context API and Fetch API are some of techniques used to create this application.
 Firstly, to satisfy the users preferencies, the site can be visited on light or dark mode clicking on the right corner button.
 On the home page, there is a list of restaurants and a form for search.
 Depending of the schedule, a restaurant will be open or closed (open between 10am and 9pm).